andreasvc/dutchcoref/README.md

 12. Whether token is part of direct speech (B, I) or not (O)
 13. Coreference cluster in CoNLL notation

+For the UD conversion, you need https://github.com/rug-compling/alud Make sure to set a $GOPATH and add $GOPATH/bin to your $PATH, e.g.:

+	export GOPATH=$HOME/.local/go
+	export PATH=$GOPATH/bin/:$HOME/.local/bin:$PATH

 Web demo
 --------
 The web demo accepts short pieces of text, takes care of parsing, and presents